What Are Task Queues?

 , and generates a URL that can be retrieved later:

-There are two ways to retrieve response payloads:
+There are two ways to retrieve response payloads:- Beam makes a webhook request to your server, based on the

 callback_url